DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-02-map-projections.md

 This tells us that these data are in some projected coordinate system althought the EPSG code has not been recorded.

-Also shown in these examples is a *proj4string* associated with the projection.
-Sometimes you get both the EPSG code and the proj4string other times (as in the `ca_tracts`) you only get the proj4string.
-This is actually the command associated with the [PROJ]() program used by almost all geospatial software to handle projections.
-You don't need to worry about what it all means, but it is good to know the information is available, and the role it plays in defining the projection of a dataset for display in maps or in GIS.
-This information used to be presented as hard-to-interpret proj codes, but is not presented in a more human-readable form, so you can tell that the `ca_tracts` dataset is in a Lambert Conformal Conic projection, and that the measurement units are feet (those crazy Americans!).
+Also shown in these examples is the *WKT* information for the projection.
+This information used to be presented as hard-to-interpret *proj* codes, but the WKT format is a more human-readable form, so you can tell that the `ca_tracts` dataset is in a Lambert Conformal Conic projection, and that the measurement units are feet (those crazy Americans!).

-## Useful resources on EPSG codes and proj strings
+## Useful resources on EPSG codes and WKT codes
-For more information on EPSG codes and proj strings, you will find the resources below helpful:
+For more information on EPSG codes and WKT codes, you will find the resources below helpful:

 + [epsg.io](https://epsg.io) from MapTiler has details and information about EPSG codes
 + [Projection Wizard](https://projectionwizard.org) can suggest suitable projections conforming with various properties for specified areas of Earth's surface

 ## Different map projections
 To see the problem we are up against, try mapping these two datasets on top of one another.

 ```{r}
 tm_shape(ca_tracts) +
   tm_polygons() +